JustinBurg/triton_server/Object_Detection_Example/README.md

 On your local machine or on the same instance as your Triton Server, open another terminal and pull the client container:\
 `docker pull nvcr.io/nvidia/tritonserver:22.01-py3-sdk`

-The client container contains an example image that we can use for inference.
+The client container contains an example image, a coffee mug, that we can use for inference.

 To start the client container:\
 `docker run -it --rm --net=host nvcr.io/nvidia/tritonserver:22.01-py3-sdk`